 After trying both methods side by side and getting different impacts, it seems that AutoComb and RDT work in substantially different ways.
 Perhaps RDT is the majority of effective at breaking up small 1–2 mm aggregates while AutoComb targets larger clumps?

 The truth that RDT didn’t work well for us doesn’t mean it won’t work for you.
-Depending on your roast, your grinder, and perhaps other factors we don’t yet discover about, you may still find that it’s a process worth experimenting with.
-And even if it doesn’t boost your extraction, less retention and a cleaner workspace are fantastic bonuses.
+Depending on your roast, your mill, and perhaps other factors we don’t yet understand about, you may still find that it’s a recipe worth experimenting with.
+And even if it doesn’t boost your extraction, less retention and a cleaner workspace are excellent bonuses.

-Nevertheless whatever effect the RDT does have, good distribution techniques (like AutoComb) can still boost your extraction even further.
+But whatever effect the RDT does have, good distribution techniques (like AutoComb) can still boost your extraction even further.
 So why not give both a shot?
-After all, there’s always room for improvement when it comes to brewing the great cup of coffee!
+After all, there’s always room for improvement when it comes to brewing the wonderful cup of joe!

 You must be logged in to post a comment.